GonzalezVictorM/growthprofiling/README.md

 * `local_data/converted_pictures/`: Intermediate .tiff files.
 * `local_data/renamed_pictures/`: The images after being renamed.
 * `local_data/cropped_pictures/`: The final, cropped images ready for publication.

+The script will skip parts of the process for which the output is ready, making it possible to run the command without re-doing all the work.

+6.  **Run the figure making tool**:

+    ```bash
+    python generate_figure.py
+    ```

+You will be prompted to select:
+* Axis orientation (strains on vertical or horizontal axis)
+* Which strains, substrates, and timepoints to include

+The script will create a grid PDF with your selections, with no space between images and clear axis labels.

 ***